ummenur123/application/README.md

 # application
-Application is a app of Restful Api for Product, Attribute and Prices.
+Application is a app of Restful Api for Product, Attribute and Price relationship.